 Currently, students can choose from the following courses: humanities, science and engineering, health sciences and Curtin Business School.
 Students pay tuition to VCU, and pay their room and board directly to Curtin.

-Interested students are strongly encouraged to meet with Sarah Carrier prior to applying to this program.
+Interested students are required to meet with Sarah Carrier prior to applying to this program.
 When contacting her for an advising appointment, please email her at firstname.lastname@example.org and list the days and times you are available to meet over a two week period.